kth-ees/rocky/docs/connecting.md

 vsim&
 ```

-You can add the `module use` line in your `.bashrc` so you won't have to run it every time.
+You can add the `module use` line in your `.zshrc` so you won't have to run it every time.

 When using VNC, **do not logout**.
 This will cause the VNC server to crash.
 If you accidentally log out, run the following commands to restart the VNC server: